/

 Step 1: Configure Data Fields

-Field mapping allows data to be compared and synchronized between systems.
+Field mapping defines how data elements correspond between systems.
 Each system may label or format data differently, so identifying equivalent fields ensures accuracy.

 For example, one system may use "Email Address" while another uses "User Email."
 These fields represent the same data and require alignment.